Engaging in “Great Conversation”

 Pigfest

-Several times a year, Rhetoric students gather with their classmates and members outside of their school community to share a meal and discuss important topics of the day.
+In the fall and spring semesters, Rhetoric students gather with their classmates and members outside of their school community to share a meal and discuss important topics of the day.
 As students partake in good food and great conversation, they sharpen their respective abilities to engage with and enhance their communities.

 Student Reading in The Rhetoric School